Equivariant Trees and Partition Complexes: Connections to Cohomology and Lie algebras

 Non-equivariantly, the cohomology of the space of trees is related to certain integral representations of the symmetric group $\Sigma_n$ coming from Lie algebra theory.
 In this section we recall this result, following Robinson \cite{robinson:2004}, and explain how our work relates to it.
 All cohomology groups in this section are integral.

 Before proceeding, some remarks are in order regarding the way our work fits into the general context of equivariant cohomology theories.
 For a $G$-space $X$, there are three standard ways that the action of $G$ induces additional structure on homology.
 The most straightforward, and the one we focus on, is that for all $g\in G$, the maps $g\colon X\to X$ induce a $G$-action on $H^*(X)$ giving it the structure of a graded $G$-module.
-Two other common ways of treating equivariant cohomology theories are known as Borel cohomology and Bredon cohomology \cite{may:96}, but we do not consider these notions here.
-The interested reader can find computations of the Bredon homology of partition complexes in the case where $G=\Sigma_n$ in work of Arone, Dwyer, and Lesh \cite{AroneDwyerLesh1}, \cite{AroneDwyerLesh2}.
+Two other common approaches are Borel cohomology and Bredon cohomology \cite{may:96}, but we do not consider these notions here.
+Computations of the Bredon homology of partition complexes for $G=\Sigma_n$ are done in work of Arone, Dwyer, and Lesh \cite{AroneDwyerLesh1}, \cite{AroneDwyerLesh2}.

 We now recall the work of Robinson on computations of the $\Sigma_n$-module structure on the cohomology of the ordinary partition complex $\mathcal P(\mathbf{n})$.
 For a fixed $n$, write $\mathcal L_n$ for the free Lie algebra on a set of $n$ generators $\{x_1,\dots,x_n\}$.
 The \emph{n-linear part} of $\mathcal L_n$ is the subgroup $\Lie_n \leq \mathcal L_n$ generated by Lie monomials containing every generator $x_i$ exactly once.
 The standard left action of the symmetric group $\Sigma_n$ on the set $\{x_1,\dots,x_n\}$ extends to an action on $\Lie_n$ that we call the \emph{integral Lie representation} of $\Sigma_n$.
 The collection of $\mathbb{Z}[\Sigma_n]$-modules $\{\Lie_n\}$ forms a symmetric operad in abelian groups whose algebras are Lie algebras.